Well-child visits aim to do the following:

 Physical inactivity also underlies the epidemic of obesity in children, and the benefits of exercise in maintaining good physical and emotional health should induce parents to make sure their children develop good habits early in life.
 During infancy and early childhood, children should be allowed to roam and explore in a safe environment under close supervision.
 Outdoor play should be encouraged from infancy.

 As children grow older, play becomes more complex, often evolving to formal school-based athletics.
 Parents should set good examples and encourage both informal and formal play, always keeping safety issues in mind and promoting healthy attitudes about sportsmanship and competition.
 Participation in sports and activities as a family provides children with exercise and has important psychologic and developmental benefits.
-Screening of children before sports participation Screening for Sports Participation Athletes are commonly screened to identify risk before participation in sports, In the US, they are reevaluated every 2 years (if high school age) or every 4 years (if college age or older)... read more is recommended.
+Screening of children before sports participation is recommended.

-Limits to television watching, which is linked directly to inactivity and obesity, should start at birth and be maintained throughout adolescence.
-Similar limits should be set for video games and noneducational computer time as children grow older.
+Limits to screen time (for example, television, video games, cell phones and other handheld devices, and noneducational computer time), which is linked directly to inactivity and obesity, should start at birth and be maintained throughout adolescence.

 The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.